Lindiwe2080/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-Create a script that lists environment variables
+6-Create a script that creates a new local variable.